kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 $$
 Because we guessed, we checked the value we obtained above---expressed as a decimal---with a calculator, and it checked out.

-We went through this somewhat painful process for the reasons outlined below because we wanted to simulate the steps Archimedes took [@damini-dhar-2020; bertrand2014].
-It is a proof of concept where  we have only evaluated the sine and cosine values and not estimated the two perimeters.
+We went through this somewhat painful process for the reasons outlined below because we wanted to simulate the steps Archimedes took [@damini-dhar-2020; @bertrand2014].
+It is a proof of concept---where we have only evaluated the sine and cosine values, and not estimated the two perimeters.
+The following points bear noting:

 (a) Archimedes knew the sine of 30° and had to work out all other values by hand, without using decimals.
-That was why we started with a regular hexagon and retained [surds](), along with their awkward algebraic manipulation.
+That was why we started with a regular hexagon, and retained [surds](https://www.thefreedictionary.com/surds), along with their awkward algebraic manipulation.

-(a) Archimedes only knew [rational numbers]() of the form $\frac{a}{b}$ where $a$ and $b$ are integers and $b \neq 0$.
+(a) Archimedes only knew [rational numbers](https://www.britannica.com/science/rational-number) of the form $\frac{a}{b}$ where $a$ and $b$ are integers and $b \neq 0$.
 So, his approximations for $\sqrt{2}$ and $\sqrt{3}$ were expressed as improper fractions that approximated those numbers.

 (a) Archimedes did not have positional notation for his calculations and he had to rely on an arithmetical system that we would find forbidding.

 (a) We have demonstrated how Archimedes used recursion in his estimate of $\pi$.
+In recursion, we usually _stop_ at the _base case_.
+In our example, we have _started_ with the regular hexagon, which is the base case.
+And we have stopped computing once $n$ reached $96$.

 (a) We cheated when we used trigonometric half-angle formulae.
-Archimedes did not have those but he  used triangles in a semi-circle and leveraged his knowledge of similar triangles and Pythagoras's theorem because the angle in a semi-circle is a right angle.
+Archimedes did not have them, but he  used right-angled triangles in a semi-circle and leveraged his knowledge of similar triangles and Pythagoras' theorem.
 We use a slightly different approach, considered next, to get the results he did, without using trigonometry.

 ### The angle bisector theorem